r-karimi/vesicle-picker/README.md

 	### CPU Installation ###
 	- Visit the [PyTorch](https://pytorch.org/get-started/locally/) installation page and select the appropriate options, ensuring that Pip is selected as the package manager and CPU is selected as the compute platform.
 Note the given install command.

-	- Modify `poe install-pytorch` in `pyproject.toml` with this install command:
+	- Modify `install-pytorch` in `pyproject.toml` with this install command:
 		```
  		# For CPU
  		install-pytorch = "pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu"